 As with most prescription drugs, many people do not realize they can develop an addiction to Demerol.
-Regular abuse of this painkiller can quickly lead to tolerance—requiring the user to take more of the drug to feel its effects—and physical dependence.
-Physical dependence occurs when the user has reached a state where if they cease taking Demerol or reduce the amount they take, they begin to experience unpleasant withdrawal symptoms.
-Addiction to Demerol occurs when the user begins to act in ways that are damaging to them in order to continue Demerol use.
+Regular abuse of this Painkiller can quickly lead to tolerance — requiring the user to take more of the drug to feel its effects — and physical dependence.
+Physical dependence occurs when the user has reached a state where, if they cease taking Demerol or reduce the amount they take, they begin to experience unpleasant withdrawal symptoms.
+Addiction to Demerol occurs when the user begins to act in damaging ways in order to continue Demerol use.

 People who develop a Demerol addiction often exhibit drug-seeking behavior.

 - Isolate themselves from loved ones to hide their drug use